 This stuffed bell pepper dish isn’t just a nutritional powerhouse.
 It’s also full of rich earthy Mediterranean flavor.
 Capers, green olives, and anchovies each bring intense flavor to a dish that can be served as a casual dinner, or as a hearty appetizer at your next dinner party.
 You and your loved ones will never look at vegetarian dishes the same way again.

-- 4 medium red or yellow bell peppers
+- 4 red bell peppers or yellow, medium

 - 2 cups water